iQuHACK/2021_QuAndes/README.md

 * **Superposition superpower**: Every quantum game must have a reference to Schrodinger's cat.
 In this game, the frog can replace the cat and increase its chances of surviving when crashing into a car or falling into the water.
 Its state will become |+>, and upon smashing into a vehicle (measuring on the computational basis), the frog could still live.
 This power is represented by a yellow square.
 * **Tunnelling superpower**: You can use this superpower, depicted as a purple square, to tunnel across some cars and use it for your advantage against Talos.

+#### How to run the game:

+The main file is frogger2.py.
+It makes use of the package pygame; it can be installed with "pip install pygame".
+When you press enter, the game starts.
+Then, you can move the green frog with the keyboard arrows.

 ### Principles